Skip to main content

 • The member consents to the jurisdiction of the court; or

-• The member resides there for reasons other than military assignment.
+• The member resides there (for reasons other than military assignment in that state or territory).

 How can the SM use these to his advantage?
 The primary way is not to allow “jurisdiction by consent” to pave the way to division of his pension if he has truly decided on a course of complete resistance.
 This might involve one of the next two approaches.

-Due to the complexity of this subject, is to be sure he has skilled counsel in both jurisdictions.
-Don’t even try to get a continuance while he’s “out in the field” without advice from trained and experienced co-counsel.
+Due to the complexity of this subject, it is important to have skilled counsel in both jurisdictions.
+Don’t even try to get a continuance while he’s “out in the field” without advice from co-counsel.
 The issues and tactics are too difficult for the average JAG officer or civilian attorney, and it isn’t worth your professional reputation (or malpractice liability) to try to disprove this.
-Seek out competent co-counsel, as your state rules of professional conduct require.
+Seek out competent co-counsel, as required by your state rules of professional conduct.
 Contact a consultant or an expert witness who can provide the due diligence and the extra margin of safety.

 Type of Pension